Last Updated on October 8, 2022 by Celeste.

 We’ve prepared a guide to sail boat charter in Greece which is guaranteed to make you want to plan your yachting experience in Greece.

-Our sailing experience in the Saronic Islands
+Our sailing experience in Greece: The Saronic Islands

 Beautiful Hydra and the other islands in the Saronic Gulf are the most easily accessible islands from Athens and an ideal destination for short sailing adventures.
 You can spend a few days in Athens and sailing in these beautiful islands, all in 5-7 days.